leocordoba/devops-challenge/README.md

 8. Apply **challenge.tf** file to provision an EC2 instance.
 The public IP address of the VM will be displayed at the end of the provisioning process:
 	> $> terraform apply

-9. Connect to the remote server with the public IP address provided.
+9. Connect to the remote server using the public IP address provided.

 10. Place the file **getNumber.sh** in the directory "/root" from the EC2 instance.

 11. Create a new crontab with the next instruction
 	> 1 * * * * /root/getNumber.sh

-12. The logs will be displayed in "/root/randomNumber.txt
+12. The random numbers will be displayed in "/root/randomNumber.txt"

 # PROS/CONS

 - ## Pros

-	- It's easy to deploy
+	- Easy to deploy.
 	- The web service is deployed in Nginx which is a well-known solid and reliable web server used for production environments.
 	- The solution uses a registered domain.
 	- The EC2 instance achieves the security requirements and connects through a public key.